 Personal Insight Questions

-- Transfer applicants will answer one required question and choose three out of seven additional questions to answer
+- Transfer applicants answer one required question and choose three out of seven additional questions to answer

 - Each response is limited to a maximum of 350 words